 The *information on this page is courtesy of Lorraine Effa.

 You have seen puppies for sale called Designer Breeds.
 They are usually represented as a truncation of the purebreds that have made the new ‘breed’.
 A Yorkie/Maltese is often called a Yorktese; a Schnauzer/Poodle will often be called a Schnoodle.
 These are not new breeds.
 These are mixed breeds.
-Mixes don’t always reflect the other breeds behind them, i.e., the Yorktese is not just Yorkie and Maltese; there are other breeds in the mix somewhere.
-The breeder you bought your puppy from cannot possibly know who or what breeds went into the grandparents, great grandparents and so on back in the family tree of that new puppy you bought.
+Mixes don’t always reflect the other breeds behind them, i.e., the Yorktese is not just Yorkie and Maltese; there are likely other breeds in the mix somewhere since the parents themselves aren’t generally registered purebreds.

 Mixed breeds do not breed true.
+You won’t know what you are getting in a puppy when they are an adult.
 A Maltipoo, a mix of Maltese and Poodle, can be anywhere from very small (5 lb) to quite large (30lb.).
 It depends on what is behind both parents.
-There may be Maltese and toy Poodle but the toy Poodle might have been a small miniature poodle that goes back to larger miniature Poodles or even standard Poodles.
 Again, what other breeds may also be in the background of either parent?

+Contrary to the rumours, “designer” breeds do not have hybrid vigour.
+Any of the genetic problems that can occur in any of the purebreds comprising that mix can occur in the mongrel puppy.
+Genes that carry genetic problems don’t care if they have the right combination to express the disease.
 An example is liver shunt, a genetic disease that can occur in Yorkies and Maltese.
 The disease will also potentially show up in the Yorkie Maltese mix.
-A Golden Doodle can still have hip dysplasia or any other genetic problems in the Golden Retriever or Poodle.
-A Labradoodle and Golden Doodle is a mix, not a breed.
+A goldendoodle can still have hip dysplasia or any other genetic problems in the Golden Retriever or Poodle.
 They are not always hypoallergenic.
 Too much Labrador or too much Golden Retriever will produce a dog that grows hair and sheds at the same time.
-Talk to a reputable Standard Poodle breeder and they will tell you that a Poodle also does its share of shedding.

 Grooming coated mixed breeds can be more challenging than grooming a purebred because the blends of coat on a mix can mat so much more.
 Again, it can shed and grow coat at the same time.